NillionNetwork/nillion-docs/docs/blacklight/tools/bridging.md

-# Bridging to Blacklight
+# Bridging to Nillion's Ethereum L2

-Bridging allows you to transfer assets between Blacklight and other networks.
-This **Mainnet** guide covers the available bridges for moving assets to and from Blacklight.
+Bridging allows you to transfer assets between Nillion's Ethereum L2 and other networks.
+This **Mainnet** guide covers the available bridges for moving assets to and from Nillion's L2.
 For **Testnet**, we recommend going directly to the [faucet](../tools/faucets.md).

 ```mermaid
 flowchart LR